CENTRAL HEALTH INSTITUTE

 5. Employer Satisfaction.

-In fall 2012, the ministry underwent a competitive procurement process and signed a contract with Forum Research Inc. for data collection, analysis and reporting processes required to calculate and publish Key Performance Indicators for private career colleges.
+In fall 2012, the ministry underwent a competitive procurement process and signed a contract with Forum Research Inc. for data collection, analysis and reporting processes required to calculate and publish Key Performance Indicators for career colleges.

-For the purposes of calculating and publishing Key Performance Indicators, private career colleges will be required to submit two types of data files to report on all entrants (enrolment data file) and all graduates (graduate data file) within a specific defined Term.
+For the purposes of calculating and publishing Key Performance Indicators, career colleges will be required to submit two types of data files to report on all entrants (enrolment data file) and all graduates (graduate data file) within a specific defined Term.

-Forum will use the data provided in these files to: Calculate graduation rates for vocational programs; and Contact, validate and survey private career college graduates six months after graduation in order to calculate the remaining four Key Performance Indicators – Graduate Employment Rate, Graduate Employment Rate in the Field of Study, Graduate Satisfaction and Student Satisfaction.
+ Contact, validate and survey career college graduates six months after graduation in order to calculate the remaining four Key Performance Indicators – Graduate Employment Rate, Graduate Employment Rate in the Field of Study, Graduate Satisfaction and Student Satisfaction.
 Only the first two Key Performance Indicators will be calculated and published for the 2013 collection cycle

-How do Private Career College Key Performance Indicators, and the processes used to calculate these Indicators, compare to those in the public college sector?
+How do Career College Key Performance Indicators, and the processes used to calculate these Indicators, compare to those in the public college sector?

-The enrolment and graduate data files and surveys that will be used to collect data from private career colleges and their graduates, respectively, closely mirror those used in the public college sector.
+The enrolment and graduate data files and surveys that will be used to collect data from career colleges and their graduates, respectively, closely mirror those used in the public college sector.
 Forum Research Inc. was also the successful vendor for Key Performance Indicator services in the public college sector in winter 2012.

 Graduate Outcomes and Employer Satisfaction Surveys

-The Graduate Outcomes Survey developed to collect performance outcome data from private career college graduates contains 24 questions, including a number of questions to validate that the individual contacted on the phone is the intended graduate and those that will be used to calculate the four survey based Key Performance Indicators: Graduate Employment Rate, Graduate Employment in the Field of Study, Graduate Satisfaction and Employer Satisfaction.
+The Graduate Outcomes Survey developed to collect performance outcome data from career college graduates contains 24 questions, including a number of questions to validate that the individual contacted on the phone is the intended graduate and those that will be used to calculate the four survey based Key Performance Indicators: Graduate Employment Rate, Graduate Employment in the Field of Study, Graduate Satisfaction and Employer Satisfaction.

-While the private career college Graduate Outcomes Survey is much shorter, the questions included in this survey mirror those used in the public college sector’s Graduate Outcomes Survey.
+While the career college Graduate Outcomes Survey is much shorter, the questions included in this survey mirror those used in the public college sector’s Graduate Outcomes Survey.

-The Employer Satisfaction Survey is administered to employers of private career college graduates who have consented (through the Graduate Outcomes Survey) to have their employer contacted.
-The Employer Satisfaction Survey includes two key questions: one confirming that the graduate in question was employed and the second asking the employer to rate his/her satisfaction with the employee’s overall private career college preparation for the type of work he/she was doing
+The Employer Satisfaction Survey is administered to employers of career college graduates who have consented (through the Graduate Outcomes Survey) to have their employer contacted.
+The Employer Satisfaction Survey includes two key questions: one confirming that the graduate in question was employed and the second asking the employer to rate his/her satisfaction with the employee’s overall career college preparation for the type of work he/she was doing

 Will wrong numbers or refusals to complete the survey negatively impact my Key Performance Indicators?